-A good place to look for the latest information on accessibility is the Disabled Traveler's Companion Website.
+A good place to look for information on accessibility is the Disabled Traveler's Companion Website.
 While not officially affiliated with the National Park Service, they have been working with Glacier and other national parks to provide valuable information to travelers with disabilities.
-Their website contains information on and photographs of campgrounds, lodges, and park attractions that will aid in planning your trip to Glacier.
+Their website contains information on campgrounds, lodges, and park attractions that will aid in planning your trip.